Analysis | Biden’s main political opponent — right-wing misinformation — remains unvanquished

 In an interview with the Atlantic, Biden’s former boss was more realistic about how right-wing media shapes the political moment.

-Barack Obama pointed to the energy surrounding Sarah Palin’s addition to the Republican ticket in 2008 as “hint[ing] at the degree to which appeals around identity politics, around nativism, conspiracies, were gaining traction” on the right.
+Obama pointed to the energy surrounding Sarah Palin’s addition to the Republican ticket in 2008 as “hint[ing] at the degree to which appeals around identity politics, around nativism, conspiracies, were gaining traction” on the right.
 He lamented how the consolidation of news at the national level aided the power of those appeals.

 “Even as late as 2008, typically when I went into a small town, there’s a small-town newspaper, and the owner or editor is a conservative guy with a crew cut, maybe, and a bow tie, and he’s been a Republican for years,” Obama said.
 “He doesn’t have a lot of patience for tax-and-spend liberals, but he’ll take a meeting with me, and he’ll write an editorial that says, ‘He’s a liberal Chicago lawyer, but he seems like a decent enough guy, had some good ideas’; and the local TV station will cover me straight.”